wp-plugins/rss-import/readme.txt

 `						$start_item = '<li>', $end_item = '</li>'`
 `					)`

-_The shortcode with a lot of paramters:_
+_The shortcode with a lot of parameters:_

 `[RSSImport display="10", feedurl="http://your_feed_url/", `
 `displaydescriptions="true", html="true"`